 We heard you!
 You asked: what are the best business credit cards for travel points?
 Ask and ye shall receive.
 Get the card that works best for YOU!

-This shows you can get a lot more money with business credit.
-And it also means you can have personal charge cards at retail stores, and now have an alternate card at the same shops for your small business.
+This shows you can get a lot more funds with business credit.
+And it also means you can have personal credit cards at stores.
+So you would now have an added card at the same shops for your small business.

 Benefits vary, so make sure to choose the benefit you prefer from this array of choices.

 Earn 3 points/dollar spent when you book travel through the Bank of America Travel Center and 1.5 points/dollar on all other purchases.
 You can earn unlimited points and points never expire.

 There is a 25,000-point sign-up bonus when you spend $1,000 in the first 60 days of opening the account.
 The card has no yearly fee and comes with a 0% introductory APR on purchases for the first nine months.
 After that, the card has a 13.24 – 23.24% variable APR.

 Cardholders get travel accident insurance, and lost luggage reimbursement.
 They also get trip cancellation coverage, trip delay reimbursement and other benefits.

 There is no introductory rate for balance transfers.
 Also, bonus categories are limited.

 Be sure to check out the Capital One® Spark® Miles for Business card.
 With this card, you can get 2 miles per dollar on all purchases.
 When you spend $4,500 within the first 3 months of opening an account, you can earn 50,000 miles.
 So, that is worth $500 in travel.